A Very Quick History - First part

 |Piedmontese situation in Holy Roman Empire|

-In his expansion in Italy, Piedmont is the first land occupied in Italy by Carlemagne, in 773.
+In his expansion in Italy, Piedmont is the first land occupied iby Carlemagne, in 773.
 According to what we've seen above, Piedmont was subdivided in various Counties, some of them founded directly by Carlemagne, and other by his successors.
 We don't know all the Counties that are made in Piedmont and their extension, but among them we know Aosta, Ivrea, Novara, Turin, Alba, Asti, Vercelli, Acqui, Tortona, and others.
 The Turin County spans up to Mongenevre.
 Afretwards, when Piedmont will be considere as a border land and then a strategically important zone due to its alpine passes, the piedmontese Counties will be collected in a unique Marchland, that will be the Ivrea Marchland, as we will see later.

 Still a situation happens similar to the one related to the longobard occupation, in which Counts are mainly franks, and move to their Counties with the family and a crowd of Vassals, guards and functionaries that make the local apparatus of the State.
-Still again is nota matter of many persons, since they are always a little minority, but they go to occupy the key places of administration, and they represnt the Emperor and his laws.
+Still again is not a matter of many persons, since they are always a little minority, but they go to occupy the key places of administration, and they represnt the Emperor and his laws.
 The Longobard kingdom is not, in reality, completely suppressed, but under the name that starts to be used of kingdom of Italy, maintains a given administrative authonomy.
 The distance of the central power, then, gives as a matter of facts, to Counts a very large indepoendence in their administration.

 From an economical and social point of view, for the Piedmont, this is, initially, a quite bad period, and the situation continues to go worse for a while.
 The vassalage system that we've seen before takes place, and this brings to the forming of the fiefs.
 This system will last for centuries.
 Nobiliary privileges and advantages, taxes and duties, the poor status of roads and communication ways do not allow in no way a development.
 The decay of cities, started with the ruin of the Western Roman Empire, continues and becomes worse.

-On the piedmontese territory large demesnial areas are established, so called "curtes", some of them consisting of forest, others of lands tilled by glebe serfs and tenants, which form an unique large agricultural concern.
+On the piedmontese territory large areas property of the State are established, so called "curtes", some of them consisting of forest, others of lands tilled by glebe serfs and tenants, which form an unique large agricultural concern.
 There are also "curtes" devoted to hunt reserve.
 Blocks of farms are built in agricultural "curtes" that give rise to many municipal communities that now are the piedmontese towns.
 Also donations to monasteries produce a similar effect.
 Among the towns that rise in this period there are, for example, Romagnano (Romagnan), Trecate, Mathi, Revello (Revel), Cortemilia, Gavi, etc.

 But something starts to change, and with time passing, notables arise who become agricultural undertakers.
 They hire lands to make them yield, and give them to till to dependants, the commerce begins to recover vitality when Bishops and Counts start to organize and employ some merchants.
 Some initiative is taken in favour of education.
 Of course certainly not popular education, but about ecclesiastical preparation and for public officers, always in ecclesiastical environment, where there is the monopoly of education.

-The Church as well frames its organization, and inside dioceses the euracies or rectorates are established, as local churchs that have jurisdition still over a large territory, but that initiate the walk toward the present parish, and generate a level of clergy colser to people.
+The Church as well frames its organization, and inside dioceses the curacies or rectorates are established, as local churchs that have jurisdition still over a large territory, but that initiate the walk toward the present parish, and generate a level of clergy colser to people.
 The rectorate has anyway an its own endowment that produces incomes.

 Carolingian Empire, during which there is at last some peace, does not last long time, and is soon torn by internal fights, for succession reasons. and the contending parties, attempting to find support by local Lords, continue to distribute to them rights to the detriment of population.